SamuelSSimpsonjr/Online-Grocery-Store/README.md

 ## 3. About Page

-The About page explains the purpose of Grab 'N Go.
+The About page explains the purpose of Online Grocery Store.

 ### Mission